 Keystone Summer School has a rolling admission policy, and applications are reviewed and decisions are made on a first-come-first-served basis.
-Normally, our program is full by 30 April 2018.
+We will keep accepting students until the sections are full.
 We receive a large volume of applications, and have to turn away a number of applicants every year.
 Hence, we encourage you to plan your summer in advance, and submit your application as early as possible.

 Our programs (English Immersion & Marine Science) are non-residential programs, and we provide optional bus service, for limited routes, based on need.
 For programs in year of 2019 and beyond, we will consider providing on-campus housing.

 Your child need not interview again if he/she has already been interviewed by the Keystone Admission Team.
 You’ll be able to select “Have done or will do interview with Keystone Admissions Office” in the Summer School application step 2, to indicate your choice.

 No, because of limited space, full payment is required to confirm your place, or we’ll reassign your seat to other applicants.
 Also, we encourage students to attend the entire program.

 Please refer to refund policy on Fees & Payment page of each program.